arithmetically-astrals/fec/README.md

 This project uses [dotenv](https://github.com/motdotla/dotenv).

-The eviroment variables needed are inside the .example-env file.
+The enviroment variables needed are inside the .example-env file.
 Simply copy the file, remove the 'expample-' part of the file name, and input the required values of your access token, hackreactor cohort code, and port number you wish to use.

 ## Installation